Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 3. **VARIANCE** - Variance of calibrated surface brightness flux in units of (MJy/sr)^2, stored as a 2,040 x 2,040 image.

-4. **ZODI** - Estimated zodiacal light background flux in units of MJy/sr, stored as a 2040 x 2040 image.
+4. **ZODI** - Modeled zodiacal light background flux in units of MJy/sr, stored as a 2040 x 2040 image.
+This has not been subtracted from the IMAGE extension.

 5. **PSF** - 121 Point-spread functions (PSFs); each PSF is represented as a 101 x 101 image and all 121 are assembled together into a cube.